Vikit-ai/sdk/docs/autoapi/composite_video/index.rst

    .. py:method:: get_duration()

-      Get the duration of the video, we recompute it everytime as the duration of the video can change if we add or remove videos
+      Get the duration of the video, we recompute it every time as the duration of the video can change if we add or remove videos

    .. py:method:: get_title()

-      Get the title of the video, we recompute it everytime as the title of the video can change if we add or remove videos
+      Get the title of the video, we recompute it every time as the title of the video can change if we add or remove videos